Emergency Physician Professor Paul Middleton provides his advice for ED Doctors starting in their career

 Are you attending Rural Medicine Australia (RMA) 2019?

-If you are, please pop by for a chat, share your views on how we can solve the shortage and maldistribution of Doctors in rural and remote areas, and check out the latest locum and permanent roles we currently have available in Emergency Departments across Australia.
+If you are, please pop by for a chat, share your views on how we can solve the shortage and maldistribution of Doctors in rural and remote areas, and check out the latest locum and permanent emergency medicine roles we currently have available across Australia.

-If you'd like to get in touch prior to the event, please contact us.
+If you'd like to get in touch prior to the event, please email us.